Coronavirus: our frequently asked questions

 1. What should I do to avoid catching coronavirus?

-We recommend that you follow official medical and health advice provided by the government.
+We recommend that you continue to follow official medical and health advice provided by the government.
 You can find out more at https://www.nhs.uk/conditions/coronavirus-covid-19/ and https://www.gov.uk/government/topical-events/coronavirus-covid-19-uk-government-response.
 We also suggest that you keep an eye on responsible news sources, such as the BBC, to stay up-to-date on developments with the outbreak.

-2. If I get sick due to coronavirus, will you still come out to do repairs at my home?
+3. If I get sick due to coronavirus, will you still come out to do repairs at my home?

 In the case of serious emergencies we will liaise with other services, for example the health, fire, or police services, as necessary and on a case-by-case basis to help ensure your safety while not putting anyone else at risk of infection.

-3. Am I at risk of catching coronavirus from your staff visiting me?
+4. Am I at risk of catching coronavirus from your staff visiting me?

 If you are self isolating or anxious about letting anyone into your home at this time you can of course refuse to allow us in (apart from gas-related problems where you may legally have to allow us or another expert in to make thing safe).
 However, if you do this and our advice to you is that this is an emergency that needs to be resolved, this will be entirely at your own risk.

-4. What will happen if Futures has to close down due to coronavirus?
+5. What will happen if Futures has to close down due to coronavirus?

-5. If I am sick and can’t pay my rent, or forget to pay, will my home be at risk?
+6. If I am sick and can’t pay my rent, or forget to pay, will my home be at risk?

 Because this is an unusual situation we recognise that there may be all kinds of disruption to ‘business as usual’ at Futures.
 We have planned for a range of scenarios but recognise that we may have to be flexible in response to unexpected events.
 If customers are sick or having to care for others who are ill, cannot work or have other issues because of coronavirus, we would consider making reasonable adjustments to help people through this challenging time.
 We will approach this on a case-by-case basis.
 If you are affected and you think it will affect your ability to pay your rent, please contact us to discuss the best way of adapting to the situation until things return to normal.
 Like other housing associations, our underlying policy is that nobody will be evicted as a result of hardship caused by the coronavirus outbreak.
 We would encourage any customers with money or work worries to use our money and employment advice services.

-6. If I have an outstanding repair will this make me more vulnerable to catching coronavirus?
+7. If I have an outstanding repair will this make me more vulnerable to catching coronavirus?

-While government officials and their advisors are clear that they still have many things to learn about this coronavirus outbreak, it does seem clear that most people catch it from close contact with other people who are affected.
+While government officials and their advisors are clear that they still have many things to learn about this coronavirus outbreak, it does seem clear that most people catch it from close contact with other people.
 At the moment we have no reason to believe that any unresolved repairs you have requested to your home are likely to increase your risk of catching coronavirus.
-We will of course review this on a case-by-case basis.

-7. What repairs and other home visits do you treat as an emergency?
+8. What repairs and other home visits do you treat as an emergency?